-Chart 4.
-Ghana.
-Distribution of Project Resources by Sub-Sector (2000-2010)
+Chart 4 Ghana.
+Distribution of project resources by sub-sector (2000-2010)

 Source: IFAD-PPMS (2001).
-See Appendix 5, Table 1

-Lending Portfolio
+Lending portfolio

-- Older operations.
-While the portfolio analysis of this CPE concentrates on the six more recent projects, this paragraph briefly mentions three older projects that have been evaluated in the past and will be referred to in Chapter IV.
-The three projects are the Upper East Region Land Conservation and Smallholder Rehabilitation phase II (LACOSREP II), the Upper West Agriculture Development Program (UWADEP), and the Root and Tuber Improvement Program (RTIP).
-LACOSREP II was a second phase project targeting the smallest region of the country, where 80 percent of the population were employed in agriculture and poverty was pervasive.
-It reflected the Government's recognition that the region had to rely too heavily on rain-fed agriculture, and thus emphasized the emergence of Water User Associations, dam rehabilitation, and new irrigation technologies, as well as feeder roads.
-UWADEP was an early project targeted at the most neglected region of the country. recognition was that the region had a strong existing demand for dam rehabilitation, potential for Water User Associations, and improved crop production techniques to achieve sustained food security.
+56. Older operations.
+While the portfolio analysis of this CPE concentrates on the six more recent projects, this paragraph briefly mentions three older projects that have been evaluated in the past and will be referred to in chapter IV.
+The three projects are the Upper East Region Land Conservation and Smallholder Rehabilitation phase II (LACOSREP II), the Upper West Agriculture Development Programme (UWADEP), and the Root and Tuber Improvement Programme (RTIP).
+LACOSREP II was a second phase project targeting the smallest region of the country, where 80 per cent of the population were employed in agriculture and poverty was pervasive.
+It reflected the Government's recognition that the region had to rely too heavily on rain-fed agriculture, and thus emphasized the emergence of water user associations, dam rehabilitation, and new irrigation technologies, as well as feeder roads.
+UWADEP was an early project targeted at the most neglected region of the country.
+IFAD's recognition was that the region had a strong existing demand for dam rehabilitation, potential for water user associations, and improved crop production techniques to achieve sustained food security.
 Although the last two components yielded some promising results, the project was beset by a faulty design and weak management, and IFAD has not intervened specifically again in Upper West.
-RTIP foreshadowed the COSOP 1998 strategic focus to increase food-crop production-specifically in roots and tubers, which are hardy, soil-tolerant plants that were being grown by 55 percent of all farming households in Ghana.
-The intent was not only to promote greater food security and increase the incomes of resource-poor farmers, but also to push these crops toward export markets, and to promote greater diversity in the agricultural sector. - More recent projects.
-The lending portfolio closely reviewed by this CPE comprises of 6 projects (Table 6), some belonging to the 1998 COSOP and some to the 2006 COSOP generation.
-They have a total cost of 284.7 million and IFAD lending of US\$ 91.2 million (see also Chart I for sectoral distribution of costs).
+RTIP foreshadowed the COSOP 1998 strategic focus to increase food-crop production - specifically in roots and tubers, which are hardy, soil-tolerant plants that were being grown by 55 per cent of all farming households in Ghana.
+The intent was not only to promote greater food security and increase the incomes of resource-poor farmers, but also to push these crops toward export markets, and to promote greater diversity in the agricultural sector.

+57. More recent projects.
+The lending portfolio closely reviewed by this CPE comprises of 6 projects (table 6), some belonging to the 1998 COSOP and some to the 2006 COSOP generation.
+They have a total cost of 284.7 million and IFAD lending of US\$91.2 million (see also chart 1 for sectoral distribution of costs).
 These projects contain a mix of interventions that are geographically targeted to a single region (NORPREP) or a macro-region (NRGP), and others that have country-wide coverage and either sectoral (RFSP, REP-II, RAFIP) or commodity specificity (RTIMP).
 Moreover, some of these projects are in fact a second phase (REP-II, RTIMP, RAFIP) and witness the continuity of action of IFAD in a given sector or area.
 A third phase of REP (REP III) was under design at the time of this CPE's mission and was later approved by IFAD Executive Board (September 2011).